 US Bankruptcy Court Western District of Wisconsin

 The U.S. Bankruptcy Court for the Western District of Wisconsin handles bankruptcy Wisconsin cases for residents in the western half of the state, including areas around Madison, Eau Claire, La Crosse, and Wausau.
-Both individuals and businesses file here under chapters 7, 11, 12, and 13 of the Bankruptcy Code.

 The court maintains staffed clerk’s offices in Madison and Eau Claire.
 Each location follows federal law as well as local rules and procedures published on the court’s official website: U.S. Bankruptcy Court — Western District of Wisconsin.
 Understanding where to file, how to contact the clerk’s office, and how to access hearing information is an important part of preparing to file bankruptcy in Wisconsin.